akash-kumar-biswas/Digital-Clock-in-Logisim/README.md

 # Digital Clock in Logisim

 A fully functional digital clock designed and simulated using **Logisim**, a digital circuit design and simulation tool.
-This project demonstrates the implementation of counters, flip-flops, and logic gates to build a real-time clock circuit.
+This project demonstrates the implementation of counters, flip-flops, and logic gates to build a digital clock circuit.

 ---